 - Many patients are still given Z-packs for sniffles.

-- Lots of Cipro given for UTI’s.
+- Lots of Cipro was given for UTIs.

-- AOM still treated with antibiotics.
+- AOM is still treated with antibiotics.

 - Many pediatric patients are diagnosed with sinusitis.

-- Conjunctivitis always managed with antibiotics drops.
+- Conjunctivitis is always managed with antibiotics drops.

 Early Retirement Lifestyle